lizhonggang1984/cs766/README.md

 # 4. Conclusion

-**For image segmentation tasks, we got a good result by 200 well-annotated car dataset. <br\>
+**For image segmentation tasks, we got a good result by 200 well-annotated car dataset. <br/>
-We see that the results of daytime/night data differ.
-We could also look into the performance of other objects in the future.
+We see that the results of daytime/night data differ and our seperate training model overperforms the combined model.
 <br/>
 For object detection tasks, we use a larger dataset and try two types of models.
 We found that the faster RCNN has better performance while the YOLO one took much shorter time to train.**